curl/curl/tests/FILEFORMAT.md

 - `%FTPTIME3` - Even longer than %FTPTIME2
 - `%GOPHER6PORT` - IPv6 port number of the Gopher server
 - `%GOPHERPORT` - Port number of the Gopher server
+- `%GOPHERSPORT` - Port number of the Gophers server
 - `%HOST6IP` - IPv6 address of the host running this test
 - `%HOSTIP` - IPv4 address of the host running this test
 - `%HTTP6PORT` - IPv6 port number of the HTTP server